fbpx

 Flies belong to the order “Diptera” and undergo complete metamorphosis like other insects which means they look different from their “young” versions.
 In this article, you’ll learn the different stages of flies.

-So, what does a baby fly look like?
 A baby fly resembles small worms that are pale or creamy white in color, they are called fly larvae or “maggots”.
 Maggots are half an inch in length and they are legless, wingless insects that crawl around searching for food.

 A bunch of baby flies can be easily spotted, due to their endless “wriggling” around on the ground.